eric-plus-plus/SoRo-19-20/Mission Control/video_streamer/README.md

 sudo apt-get install python3-venv
 ```

-Make sure you are in /RoverCam/ then run
+Make sure you are in SoRo-19-20/Mission Control/video_streamer/ then run

 ```bash
 python3 -m venv .
 ```

-This will create a new virtual environment in /RoverCam/.
-The virtual environment must be activated every time the program needs to be run which can be done (on Linux) with:
+This will create a new virtual environment in /video_streamer/.
+The virtual environment must be activated every time the program needs to be run which can be done with:

 ```bash
 source ./bin/activate